-The report suggests that the role of visibility technology within the broader transportation industry is at an inflection point.
+The report suggests that the role of supply chain visibility technology within the broader transportation industry is at an inflection point.
 “You cannot control what you cannot see,” the report notes, meaning that just knowing what problems or inefficiencies are occurring within your supply chain is the first step to resolving them.
-It was gratifying to see this idea – part of the founding mission of FourKites – forming a core concept within Gartner’s report.
+It was gratifying to see this idea – part of the founding mission of FourKites – forming a core concept within Gartner’s Real-Time Transportation Visibility report.

 The Gartner analysts point out several times that quantitative value has been difficult to convey for many real-time visibility providers.
 We’re happy to report that as more and more of our customers have begun to apply real-time visibility across broader expanses of their operations, they’ve seen compounding value growth.
 As FourKites customer, Brett Frankenberg, Senior Vice President of Product Supply Planning and Bottler Sales at Coca-Cola Consolidated, put it, “If our merchandisers experience one-tenth of one percent productivity improvement, FourKites will have paid for itself many, many times over.”